 • Educational institution

-1. Follow the prompts to enter all your business details.
+5. Follow the prompts to enter all your business details.

-2. Check the verification box.
+6. Check the verification box.

-3. Click Create page.
+7. Click Create page.

 linkedin company page - checklist example

-How to use a LinkedIn Company Page
+How to use a LinkedIn business page

 1. Set your goals

-As with any new platform, you’ll want to first establish a few marketing goals for your LinkedIn Company Page to help guide your efforts.
+As with any new platform, you’ll want to first establish a few marketing goals for your LinkedIn company page to help guide your efforts.
 This will ensure that you have metrics against which to measure your success and progress.

 If you’re unsure of what goals to start with, try evaluating your overall social media goals first to have your LinkedIn marketing align with your “big picture.”
 Some examples could be a certain quantity of B2B sales, the addition of X people to your mailing list, or even simply growing your page following.